HyperviewHQ/simple_sensor_report/README.md

 Using the combination of limit and offset, data from thousands of assets can be downloaded.

+The default debug level is INFO, this provides standard command information.
+More or less verbose output can be controlled with the **debug-level** command line option.

 # Limitations

 - Only numeric sensors are supported at this time